barryclark/jekyll-now/_posts/2016-8-30-Caffe-Conda.md

 # Install Nvidia driver and Cuda (Optional)

-Follow instructions [here](http://yangcha.github.io/GTX-1080/) to install Nvidia drivers, CUDA 8RC and cuDNN 5.
+If you want to use GPU to accelerate, follow instructions [here](http://yangcha.github.io/GTX-1080/) to install Nvidia drivers, CUDA 8RC and cuDNN 5.

 # Install Anaconda